ImperialSquid/zotero-zotts/README.md

 In the Library tab, by default `Ctrl/Cmd + S` will speak a paper's title, `Ctrl/Cmd + Shift + S` will speak its abstract.

-In Reader tabs, `Ctrl/Cmd (+ Shift) + S` will speak any selected text within the document.
+In Reader tabs, `Ctrl/Cmd (+ Shift) + S` will speak the full text of a paper.
+If you have any text selected within the document, it will read that instead.
 If no text is selected but some annotations are selected `Ctrl/Cmd + S` will speak their annotated text, `Ctrl/Cmd + Shift + S` will speak the attached comment if there is one.

 You can swap the behaviour of `Ctrl/Cmd + S` and `Ctrl/Cmd + Shift + S` in the preferences.